Earth-Hominid/Business-Communication-Platform-Full-Stack/README.md

 Tailwind CCS was combined with Styled-Components.
 Every React functional component has its own separate styled-component tailwind file.
 This allows extremely fast ui changes without compromising code quality.

+The Tailwind CSS was chosen due to its ease of use and its effectiveness in providing a mobile first design that can be easily adjusted for wide screen monitors.

 ### Authentication

 NextJS allows the JSON Webtoken to be stored server side, which is a great feature and negates the typical security risks when the Webtoken is stored client side.